HISKP-LQCD/exercises-2016/01/C/README.markdown

 Just the 7.7 seconds but 15 seconds of `user` time.
 So we can deduce from this that the SMT (Intel calls it HyperThreading) does not really help anything, it just creates overhead.
-This might be because we only do simple operations (addition and multiplication) here, those operations do not take many cycles;
-nothing else can be run in parallel on the *same* core, really.
+See how the CPU usage is now at 1.99 cores which is very nice.
+This might be because we only do simple operations (addition and multiplication) here, those operations do not take many cycles; nothing else can be run in parallel on the *same* core, really.

 The results are also a bit different!
 This is because a each thread has a different random seed.
 Therefore it is a difference whether one generator